Dog Gone (1926 film): Plot

 Mutt has been selected to judge a dog show.
 As a scheme, he tells Jeff to participate, assuring the latter will come out the victor.

 Later, when the dog show is about to begin, Jeff puts on a dog suit before entering.
 At the contest, Mutt observes the other dogs.
 Mutt then approaches Jeff whom he momentarily declares the winner.
 This provoked great envy from the other dogs as they chase Jeff out of the scene.
 Mutt also runs to save his buddy.

 Moments after being pursued, Jeff manages to lure the dogs into the container of a horse-drawn carriage.
 While he tries to get away, the carriage's driver catches and tosses him inside too.

 The carriage arrives at a sausage plant.
 The driver then inserts the dogs through an opening on the plant's wall where they slide into a machine which turns them into sausages.
 Not wanting to share their fate, Jeff tries his best to avoid dropping in.
 After some trouble with a broom-wielding worker, Jeff partially falls into the machine.
-Fortunately, he is able to get off, and only his dog suit gets devoured.
+He is able to get out, and only his dog suit gets devoured.
 Meanwhile, Mutt eventually finds and enters the carriage.
 As a consequence, the driver, thinking there is one more dog left, obliviously passes Mutt into the machine.
 Mutt somehow gets stuck midway with legs sticking out.
 Jeff then pulls out his buddy, until they drop through the opening.
 When they are outside, Jeff notices Mutt's disfigured body, and laughs.
 Annoyed by this, Mutt pounds and knocks out Jeff.